saqibs98/React-Typescript/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) You can run the following command to create project:
+`npx create-react-app react-ts-boilerplate --template typescript`
 ## Available Scripts

 In the project directory, you can run: